wp-plugins/trafficspaces-plugin/readme.txt

 Tested up to: 2.7.2
 Stable tag: 1.0

-Trafficspaces plugin display ads from your ad zone on your wordpress site.
+The Trafficspaces Wordpress plugin helps you integrate ads easily into your Wordpress site.

 == Description ==

-Trafficspaces plugin displays your ads on the sidebar of your Wordpress site.
-You can configure the ad zones whose ads will be displayed on  the sidebar of your wordpress site.
+The Trafficspaces Wordpress plugin helps you integrate ads easily into your Wordpress site.
+It allows you to setup the layout of your ad zones in the sidebar without needing to edit any code.
+Once it is setup, your ads will start to display automatically.

 For comments, questions and support use this email <a href="mailto:technical@trafficspaces.com">technical@trafficspaces.com</a>